eProsima/Fast-DDS/examples/cpp/hello_world/README.md

 ...
 ```

-When pressed ENTER to stop one of the applications, the other will detect the unmatched status, and will display an informative message.
+When pressed Ctrl+C to stop one of the applications, the other will detect the unmatched status, and will display an informative message.
 This output example represents stopping the subscriber application.

 ### Hello world publisher